Pope Leo XIII: Germany

-Under Otto von Bismarck, the anti-Catholic Kulturkampf in Prussia led to significant restrictions on the Catholic Church in Imperial Germany, including the Jesuits Law of 1872.
+Under Otto von Bismarck, the anti-Catholic Kulturkampf in Prussia led to significant restrictions on the Catholic Church in the German Empire, including the Jesuits Law of 1872.
 During Leo's papacy, compromises were informally reached and the anti-Catholic attacks subsided.

 The Centre Party in Germany represented Catholic interests and was a force for social change.
 It was encouraged by Leo's support for social welfare legislation and the rights of working people.
 Leo's forward-looking approach encouraged Catholic Action in other European countries, where the social teachings of the church were incorporated into the agenda of Catholic parties, particularly the Christian democratic parties, which became an acceptable alternative to socialist parties.
 Leo's social teachings were reiterated throughout the 20th century by his successors.

-In his Memoirs, Kaiser Wilhelm II discussed the "friendly, trustful relationship that existed between me and Pope Leo XIII."
+In his Memoirs, Emperor Wilhelm II discussed the "friendly, trustful relationship that existed between me and Pope Leo XIII."
 During Wilhelm's third visit to Leo: "It was of interest to me that the Pope said on this occasion that Germany must be the sword of the Catholic Church.
 I remarked that the old Roman Empire of the German nation no longer existed, and that conditions had changed.
 But he adhered to his words."

 France

-Leo XIII possessed a great affection for France, and feared that the Third Republic would take advantage of the fact that most French Catholics were Royalists to abolish the Concordant of 1801.
+Leo XIII possessed a great affection for France, and feared that the Third Republic would take advantage of the fact that most French Catholics were Royalists to abolish the Concordat of 1801.
 At the advisement of Cardinal Rampolla, he urged French Catholics to "rally" to the republic.
 Leo's decision upset many French monarchists, who felt they were being forced to betray their king for their faith.
 Ultimately, this move split the French Church politically and decreased its influence in France.
-Leo's move also failed to prevent the Concordant's eventual repealment, as it was later abrogated by the law of 1905 on the separation of Church and state.
+Leo's move also failed to prevent the Concordat's eventual repealment, as it was later abrogated by the 1905 French law on the Separation of the Churches and the State.

 Italy

 In the light of a climate hostile to the Catholic Church, Leo continued the policies of Pius IX towards Italy without major modifications.
-In his relations with the Italian state, Leo continued the Papacy's self-imposed incarceration in the Vatican stance and continued to insist that Italian Catholics should not vote in Italian elections or hold any elected office.
+In his relations with the Italian state, Leo continued the Papacy's self-imposed incarceration-in-the-Vatican stance and continued to insist that Italian Catholics should not vote in Italian elections or hold any elected office.
 In his first consistory in 1879, he elevated his older brother, Giuseppe, to the cardinalate.
-He had to defend the freedom of the church against what Catholics considered Italian persecutions and attacks in the area of education, expropriation and violation of Catholic Churches, legal measures against the church and brutal attacks, culminating in anticlerical groups attempting to throw the body of the deceased Pope Pius IX into the Tiber on 13 July 1881.
-The Pope even considered moving his residence to Trieste or Salzburg, two cities in Austria, an idea that Emperor Franz Joseph I gently rejected.
+He had to defend the freedom of the church against what Catholics considered Italian persecution and discrimination in the area of education, expropriation and violation of Catholic Churches, legal measures against the church and acts of terrorism such as anticlerical groups attempting to throw the corpse of Pope Pius IX into the Tiber on 13 July 1881.
+The pope even considered moving his residence to Trieste or Salzburg, two cities in Austria, an idea that Emperor Franz Joseph I gently rejected.